SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

     Each PPfield object represents a single source field:

     *   PP header elements are provided as named object attributes (e.g.
-        :data:`iris.fileformats.pp.PPField.lbproc`).
+        :attr:`~iris.fileformats.pp.PPField.lbproc`).
-    *   Extra, calculated "convenience" properties are also provided (e.g.
+    *   Some extra, calculated "convenience" properties are also provided (e.g.
-        :data:`iris.fileformats.pp.PPField.t1` and
+        :attr:`~iris.fileformats.pp.PPField.t1` and
-        :data:`iris.fileformats.pp.PPField.t2` time values).
+        :attr:`~iris.fileformats.pp.PPField.t2` time values).
-    *   The data payload is present (:data:`iris.fileformats.pp.PPField.data`), but is not actually loaded unless/until it is accessed, for greater speed and space efficiency.
+    *   There is a :attr:`iris.fileformats.pp.PPField.data` attribute, but the field data is not actually loaded unless/until this is accessed, for greater speed and space efficiency.

 #.
 Each input field is translated into a two-dimensional Iris cube (with
     dimensions of latitude and longitude).
 These are the 'raw' cubes, as